 Let’s look at an example: the grocery store, an unavoidable chore, is overstimulating because of the crowds, various sources of noise, bright lighting, and abundance of choices.
 You opt to go to the store early or late in the day to avoid the biggest crowds.
 Before you go, you pair square breathing with your favorite stims.
 You pack ear plugs to limit the sounds you take in, create a list of items to prevent decision paralysis or forgetting essentials, and wear a hat or tinted glasses to limit bright lights and reflections.
 During the trip, you fidget with a comfort item and practice square breathing as needed.
 Once you return home, you comfort yourself with your favorite snack, TV show, music, low lighting, and/or movement to discharge the energy of the trip.
 This can vary greatly depending on your sensory profile, aversions, and interests.

 It can be uniquely challenging to manage anxiety as an Autistic person.
 The cruel twist is that, for Neurodivergent people, anxiety management is even more important to protect and maintain our inner resources.
 As a Neurodiversity affirming therapist, I’m committed to working with your brain/nervous system and how it operates.
 If you’re interested in working with me, we can create coping strategies and sensory supports that meet your specific needs, explore ways to unmask, discover your sensory profile, reclaim stims that work for you, and explore internalized ableism that holds you back.
-I work with adults both online and in person, with a particular sensitivity for late or self-diagnosed women and marginalized folks.
+I work with adults online, with a particular sensitivity for late or self-diagnosed women and marginalized folks.
 If you’re interested in connecting, shoot me a message for a free 20 minute consultation.